w3c/wcag-act-rules/content/rules/ee13b5/proposed.md

 ## Expectation

-The visual information of each test target is available through a text transcript that is [visible][], [included in the accessibility tree][], and is either on the page or linked.
+The visual information of each test target is available through a text transcript that is [included in the accessibility tree][], and is either on the page or linked.

 ## Background